City Unscripted

 The Osaka Aquarium Kaiyukan gets attention for its whale sharks, but the real magic happens in the smaller exhibits.
 The jellyfish section creates an almost meditative experience.
 Marine life from Osaka Bay shares space with creatures from across the Pacific.

-The aquarium's design, a spiral descent through different ocean levels, mirrors how you experience Osaka itself: layer by layer, deeper understanding with each level.
+The aquarium's design, a spiral descent through different ocean levels, mirrors how you experience Osaka itself: layer by layer, a deeper understanding with each level.

 Yes, the whale sharks are impressive.
 But watch the faces of Japanese children seeing them for the first time.
 The aquarium succeeds because it creates genuine wonder, not just photo opportunities.